Regatta Information

 Rowers are invited to come to Reading Amateur Regatta and compete in Reading’s best rowing event on the river Thames.
 Separate events are held on Saturday (over 1500 metres) & Sunday (over 1000 metres).
 On both days, there will be a buoyed 2 lane course, providing a real testing ground for all crews: every race must be won to reach the final!

-The popularity of the regatta is such that the regatta has a full racing program from approximately 9.00am until 7.00pm on both Saturday and Sunday!
+The popularity of the Reading Amateur Regatta is such that the Regatta has a full racing program from approximately 9.00am until 7.00pm on both Saturday and Sunday!

-If you have any questions about the regatta, please contact: The Regatta Committee
+If you have any questions about the Reading Amateur Regatta, please contact: The Regatta Committee

 Location & Parking